18 Saridewi, Seminyak, Kuta View on Map

 THE MORE YOU KNOW THE MORE YOU CAN GET FROM YOUR HOLIDAY

-The less time you have to spend asking questions the more time you have to enjoy yourself, and we believe when it comes to enjoying yourself every second counts.
+The less time you have to spend asking questions for you accomodations in Bali the more time you have to enjoy yourself, and we believe when it comes to enjoying yourself every second counts.
 We have answered some of the most frequently asked questions but if there is more you would like to know please contact us and we will get straight back to you or ask to see our Guest Relations Officer when you arrive.

 About Bali & House Rules